 Safeguarding and child protection

 Safeguarding is our duty of care to minimise the risk of harm to children regardless of their age, gender, religion or ethnicity.
+We are committed to the highest standards of protecting and safeguarding the children entrusted to our care.
+Our Designated Safeguarding Lead (DSL) is Mrs Sage and our Deputy Designated Safeguarding Lead is Mrs Godwin.
+Please see more details here.

 The purpose of our safeguarding policy is to provide a secure framework for our workforce in safeguarding and promoting the welfare of each one of our pupils.
 It also ensures that procedures are in place so that every child who attends our school is and feels safe and protected.